-Cindy Leonard, Project Director
+Cindy Leonard, Executive Director

-Cindy Leonard has been the Project Director for the Consortium since January 2023 and prior to that served as the digital communications manager since 2015.
+Cindy Leonard has been the Executive Director for the Consortium since January 2023 and prior to that served as the digital communications manager since 2015.
 Cindy has devoted over 20 years working in and with nonprofit organizations, and has served on numerous boards and committees, in various volunteer capacities, and as a consultant, a trainer, an executive director, a program manager, and an IT director.
 Prior to this, Cindy worked for a variety of small businesses and large corporations for 10 years, mostly in management capacities.
 Cindy holds a Bachelor of Science in Computer Science, a Master of Business Administration, and a Master of Education in Instructional Design, all from Seton Hill University.

 Tina Calabro, Outreach & Preservation Manager